up-n-atom/8311/docs/posts/masquerade-as-the-frontier-comms-inc-fox222-frx523-with-the-bfw-solutions-was-110.md

 ## Software versions

 The software version is used as a provisioning attribute by the OLT and must be kept up-to-date with the latest version.
-Otherwise, upon a reboot, the WAS-110 will operate in a fake O5 state.
+Otherwise, upon a reboot, the WAS-110 will operate in a fake O5 state until corrected.

 === "FOX222"